philipkocanda/dress_code/README.md

 The content of your comment block is parsed as markdown with github-style code fences.
 HTML code fences will be syntax highlighted and rendered (YES RENDERED!) in your styleguide.

-Feel free to extend `DressCode::Extractor` to match your own style of comments.
+Feel free to extend `DressCodeReact::Extractor` to match your own style of comments.

 ## API

 You can require any of the classes in lib to extend Dress Code for your particular needs.
-Check out `bin/dress_code` to see how to use them.
+Check out `bin/dress_code_react` to see how to use them.